yucongkoo/tp/docs/DeveloperGuide.md

 **The `PriorityCommandParser` class**

 The class is used to parse the string provided.
-It will return a `PriorityCommand` if the index and argument are valid.
+It will return a `PriorityCommand` if the index and priority are valid.

 The sequence diagram below illustrates the interaction between `PriorityCommandParser` and `PriorityCommand` when `PriorityCommandParser#parse(String)` is invoked.